 STU plays a pivotal role in advancing Slovakia's technical and scientific capabilities, particularly in areas such as digital twinning, battery technology, and sustainable engineering solutions.
-The motivation behind STU's SRA stems from the growing global emphasis on sustainability, technological innovation, and the transition to a low-carbon economy.
-This is particularly relevant given Slovakia's positions as the world's largest car producer per capita9, which aligns the country with the global shift toward EVs and sustainable mobility.
+The motivation behind STU's Strategic Research Agenda is rooted not only in long-term institutional ambitions, but also in the rapidly changing European and global context of industrial competitiveness, sustainability, and technological transformation.
+This is particularly relevant given Slovakia's positions as the world's largest car producer per capita10, which aligns